Bundala: Air

 The nearest airport is Sahnewal Airport, located in Ludhiana however since May 2014 no flights have been running from Ludhiana airport.
 A planned international airport for the city is currently underway.
 The nearest international airport is Sri Guru Ram Dass Jee International Airport in Amritsar providing regional air fares as well as destinations in the Middle East, North America and Europe.
 Regular regional air services can also be caught from Shaheed e Azam Baghat Singh Airport which is currently in the progress of upgrading to deliver international capabilities.

 Demographics

 Bundala village has a population of 6884 of which 3597 are males while 3287 are females as per the most recent census of 2011.
 Just over 10% of the village is aged 6 or under and the village has a higher literacy rate compared to the rest of Punjab.
 In 2011, the literacy rate of Bundala was 80.41% compared to 75.84% of Punjab.
 Bundala has a total of 1,448 houses.

-The village has a largely Sikh yet diverse population of Hindus and Muslims that are served by 12 Gurdwaras, a Hindu temple and a Masjid.
-Local Churches can be found in Jalandhar.
+The village has a largely Sikh yet diverse population of Hindus and Muslims that are served by 12 gurdwaras, a Hindu temple and a mosque.
+Local churches can be found in Jalandhar.
 Bundala also has a sizeable amount of its population that have relatives living abroad notably in the United Kingdom.